 Before You Surrender, Remember…

-Before bringing your pet to a shelter, try to see if you can find another family who may be interested in giving your pet a new home.
+There are many people in the Valley looking for a new pet just like yours.
+Before considering surrendering your pet a shelter, see if you can find another family who may be interested in giving your pet a new home.

 - Give yourself time to re-home your pet.
 It can often take weeks or even months to find a new home.

 - Increase your pet’s adoptability.
 Make sure it’s spayed/neutered, groomed, and up-to-date on its vaccinations.

 - Market your pet!
 Create an attention grabbing pet profile that you can copy/paste on multiple platforms.

 - Tell your friends, family and co-workers.
 Ask them to spread the word!
 You never know who may be looking for a new companion.